 Instructions

-• Preheat the oven to 250 degrees F. Cube the bread and put it on a tray in one even layer.
-Bake for 20 minutes, remove, and set aside.
-(Start microwaving sweet potatoes as you start this prep; see instruction #2 under PAN TWO: Brussels and Sweet Potatoes).
+• Preheat oven to 250ยฐF.
+Cube the bread and put it on a tray in 1 even layer.
+Bake 20 minutes, remove, and set aside.
+(Start microwaving sweet potatoes as you start this prep; see instruction #2 under Pan Two: Brussels and Sweet Potatoes).

-• Melt 4 tablespoons butter in a large nonstick skillet over medium heat.
+• Melt 4 tablespoons butter in a large nonstick pan over medium heat.
 Add the celery and onion and cook, stirring occasionally, until softened, about 5 minutes.
-Add the chicken broth, parsley, rosemary, sage, thyme, 3/4 teaspoon salt, 1/4 teaspoon cracked pepper and bring to a simmer.
-Turn off the heat and set aside.
+Add chicken broth, parsley, rosemary, sage, thyme, 3/4 teaspoon salt, 1/4 teaspoon cracked pepper and bring to a simmer.
+Turn off heat and set aside.

-• Add the dried bread cubes to the egg mixture in the large bowl and toss.
-Add in the celery-onion mixture, tossing gently to combine.
+• Add dried bread cubes to the egg mixture in the large bowl and toss.
+Add the celery-onion mixture, tossing gently to combine.
 Pour this dressing mixture into the prepared foil tray.
-Cut the remaining 2 tablespoons of butter into small pieces and place evenly all over the dressing.
+Cut remaining 2 tablespoons butter into small pieces and place evenly all over the dressing.
 Cover the dressing with foil.

-• NOTE: Avoid opening the oven more than the recipe indicates; that really cools it down and will take longer to bake.
-When you open the oven, be very quick to close it up again.
+• Note: Avoid opening the oven more than the recipe indicates; that really cools it down and will take longer to bake.
+When you open the oven, be very quick to close it again.

 • Transfer the turkey breasts to a cutting board to rest at least 10 minutes before slicing.
 Slice the turkey breasts and return them to the sheet pan with the stuffing to serve.
 Serve with gravy, dinner rolls and cranberry sauce as desired.